turambar173/indigo-lbtda-onedata/README.md

     Password: s3cret

-The present GIT repository is already cloned in the home of the `lbt` user, and the `odlbt` package installed.
+The present GIT repository is already cloned in the home of the `lbt` user, and the `odlbt` package is already installed.
 However, be sure to have the last version, running

     cd /home/lbt/indigo-lbtda-onedata
     git pull